ok3gg/Vaccination-Coverage-Dashboard/README.md

 ### Before Starting: Background Information

 - 'NR' or '*' in Estimate column means that data was not collected.
-- The dataset is pre-processed, requiring no additional data cleaning before analysis

-Brief look-through of dataset in Excel:

-- Removed FIPS column
-- Used Filter to confirm that there are no errorneous values in each column

 <img width="400" height="150" alt="image" src="https://github.com/user-attachments/assets/c7a1551a-8123-472d-a882-d487be7af475" />

+### 1. Mild Data Cleaning in Pandas
+- Removed rows where Estimate data was not collected
+- changing of data types

-### 1. Data Wrangling:  Querying and Manipulation with Pandas
+### 2. Data Wrangling:  Querying and Manipulation with Pandas

 Used Pandas in Jupyter Notebook IDE to obtain the various tables: